 - Marketing: Marketing managers help to raise awareness and drive sales of products and services by contributing to product development, pricing, social media, and brand management.
 They may also conduct public relations eﬀorts such as working with news media and planning consumer events.
 Marketing research analysts collect, analyze, and interpret data in order to determine potential demand for a product or service.
 By examining the buying habits, wants, needs, and preferences of consumers, research analysts are able to recommend ways to improve products, increase sales, and expand customer bases.

 - Operations: Information oﬃcers are responsible for their company’s information technology.
 They use their knowledge of technology and business to determine how information technology can best be used to meet company goals—especially over the long term.
 This may include researching, purchasing, and overseeing set-up and use of technology systems, such as intranet, Internet, and computer networks.
 Oﬃce administrators direct and coordinate the work activities of oﬃce workers within an oﬃce.
 They supervise oﬃce clerks and other workers in their tasks and plan department activities with other supervisory personnel.
 They evaluate the progress of their clerks and work with upper-management oﬃcials to ensure that the oﬃce staﬀ meets productivity and quality goals.

 - Sales: Sales managers direct a company’s sales program by managing staﬀ, working with dealers and distributors, setting prices for products and services, analyzing sales data, establishing sales goals, and implementing plans that improve sales performance.
 They may oversee an entire company, a geographical territory of a company’s operations, or a speciﬁc department within a company.

 Center for Career Education Resources

-- Leadership Development Industry Showcase: Held in the Fall semester, this event features a panel session and networking opportunities with representatives from Leadership Development programs at 4-5 organizations.
+- Corporate Rotational Programs Industry Showcase: Held in the Fall semester, this event features a panel session and networking opportunities with representatives from Leadership Development programs at 4-5 organizations.
 Previous attendees have included Sotheby’s, NBCUniversal, Unilever and Bloomingdales.

 - Career Fairs: Explore hundreds of employer proﬁles from companies that attend CCE’s Fall, Engineering, Spring and Start-Up Career Fairs to recruit Columbia students and alumni.